 The Congressional Budget Office (CBO) regularly publishes its Budget and Economic Outlook.
 This report includes a forecast of annual CPI-U (All Urban Consumers).
-The following table presents the CBO's forecast for calendar years 2017 - 2027, as published in its report dated January, 2017.
-On January 24, 2018, in a post by Keith Hall (https://www.cbo.gov/publication/53503), it was announced that publication of the 2018 version of the Budget and Economic Outlook has been delayed to "reflect the tax legislation and any major decisions about spending that the Congress makes in the next few weeks."
+The following table presents the CBO's forecast for calendar years 2020 - 2030, as published in its report dated January, 2020.